-- Why doesn’t engineering work with the tool room to build what is required to continuously clean the nozzles?
+- Why doesn’t engineering work with the tool room to build what is required to clean the nozzles continuously?
 Because engineering is always busy.

 The point of the 5 why analysis is to get to the root cause of the problem and to explore potential solutions.
 Often the root cause is apparent without asking why all five times.
 This was the case with our hypothetical example above.
 In this case, live OEE data can be used to justify the expense of developing the tooling to allow for continuous cleaning of nozzles.
 This is a subjective call, but one that common sense usually will sort out as you work through each why.

-7. Begin using live OEE data to incentivise improvements
+7. Begin using live OEE data to incentivize improvements

 “An incentive is a bullet, a lever, a key: an often-tiny object with astonishing power to change a situation.”
 Levitt, Steven D., and Stephen J. Dubner.
 Freakonomics.
 Clipper Large Print, 2007.

-Plans to incentivise OEE improvements can come in many forms and you should tailor them to your unique situation.
+Plans to incentivize OEE improvements can come in many forms, and you should tailor them to your unique situation.
 This is to say that there is again no one size fits all approach.
 That said, there are a few points to keep in mind as you begin this step.

-First, a few basic requirements to get going will be that you define your performance baseline and that all operators are trained and competent in utilising the software to report correctly on OEE.
+First, a few basic requirements to get going will be that you define your performance baseline and that all operators are trained and competent in utilizing the software to report correctly on OEE.

 This article presents several best practices that we have seen and implemented but is by no means exhaustive.
 The most important thing once you have live OEE data is to put the information to work for you by taking action on the shop floor.